-Write a paper (word limits for UG and MA students: 1200 and 1500 words respectively; both in English) based on an interview with a family member or friend who has experienced some kind of illness or health conditions.
+Write a paper (if in English, roughly 1000 words for UG and 1200 words for MA; if in Chinese, roughly 2000 characters for UG and 2400 characters for MA) based on an interview with a family member or friend who has experienced some kind of illness or health conditions.
 You could also choose to write about your own experience of an illness.
 You should use one or two concepts you have learned up to this point to reflect on the experience.
-Due on Oct 22 (5 pm).
+Due on Oct 20 (5 pm).